What makes fountain pens so special? Why do some people prefer them over other types of pens?

 Shopping for fountain pens can be expensive (some of the high-end pens are thousands of dollars)!
 Bad customer service & a lack of support leaves shoppers feeling unhappy, unvalued, and like they wasted their money.

-Once I had a bit of the app’s website mapped out, it was time to get a rough idea of how things would be laid out.
-I decided to start sketching and exploring all of the different ideas I had for some of the screens!
+In order to get a rough idea of how things would be laid out, I decided to start sketching and exploring all of the different ideas I had for some of the screens!

 Once I had a rough idea of the layout, it felt like a good time to start on wireframes to more accurately represent how the site would function.
 I created the site's essential pages, drawing from my user flows, sitemap, and research, in preparation for user testing.
 The desktop pages included: Home, Shop (Category Page), Product Detail, Checkout, Order Confirmation, and FAQ.